CHAPTER BOOK READING GUIDE

 GUIDED ANTI-BIAS/ANTI-RACIST READING | GRADES 2-5

-This lesson is a guided reading experience designed to accompany The Buried Bones Mystery by Sharon Draper.
-Lesson content, written by Zapoura Newton-Calvert, was designed to start or deepen anti-bias conversations in families and other learning communities.
+Lesson content was written by Zapoura Newton-Calvert and was designed to start or deepen anti-racist and anti-bias conversations in families and other learning communities.

-The Teaching Tolerance Social Justice Standards (focused on Identity, Diversity, Justice, and Action) serve as guides for our work.
+The Learning for Justice Social Justice Standards (focused on Identity, Diversity, Justice, and Action) serve as guides for our work.

 It is the summer before 6th grade, and Rico, Ziggy, Jerome, and Rashawn come together for adventure.
 After the local basketball court gets vandalized, the kids build a clubhouse in Ziggy’s backyard and collect treasures to keep as part of the Black Dinosaurs Club .
 When they dig a hole to bury their treasure box, they get a surprise that leads them to uncover a mystery.
 And figuring out the mystery together teaches them more about the history of the land they’re on and about themselves.